Fiona Travels from Asia

 4 pm – 5 pm: Visit some attractions near The Prince Slope.
 There’s also a luggage storage place near the entrance ticket counter.

-Are you ready now to discover Wudang Mountains?
+Are you ready now to discover the Wudang Mountains?
 I hope you are.
 At least you’re now much better informed about this area than we were when we started our trip.

 Pin this for future reference!